sergioverde90/learning-projects/elk-stack-sample/NOTES.md

 # TIPS & TRICKS

-* Lets suppose that you lost communication between your main traces source and logstash for some reason.
-Usually, we have to check two things: the source that provide the traces is actually sending working and also that logstash is well configured and ready to ingest data.
+* Lets suppose that you loose communication between your main traces source and logstash for some reason.
+Usually, we have to check two things: that the source that send traces is actually doing it and that logstash is ready to ingest data as well.
 For the former, we can create a tcpdump listening the port that is supposed to receive the data.

 ```bash
 sudo tcpdump -i any -n tcp dst port 4560